MicrosoftDocs/winrt-api/windows.devices.humaninterfacedevice/hidbooleancontroldescription_reporttype.md

 ## -description

-Gets the report type for the report associated with the given Boolean control.
+Gets the type of [HID report](https://docs.microsoft.com/en-us/windows-hardware/drivers/hid/introduction-to-hid-concepts#reports) associated with the given Boolean control.

 ## -property-value

-The report type.
+One of the report types: [HidFeatureReport](hidfeaturereport.md), [HidInputReport](hidinputreport.md), or [HidOutputReport](hidoutputreport.md).

 ## -remarks